StephenWithPH/sample-app/README.md

 # What
 A dummy project (2 of 2) to demonstrate what seems like incorrect behavior in pipenv.
+See https://github.com/pypa/pipenv/issues/2173

 # How
 1. `$ pipenv install && pipenv install -d` to install dependencies.
 For convenience sake, I checked in the gzipped library to this repo.